Last updated 2026-04-02

 5. Confirm how the Estimate or Appraisal is generated.

-6. Specify that the vehicle as a Confirmed Total Loss.
+6. Specify the vehicle as a Confirmed Total Loss in the Estimating Decisions tab.

 7. Retrieve or create the EST - Cash Settlement activity.